 Aspose (commercial only)

-Aspose (https://www.aspose.com/products/pdf) allows you to create PDF files directly through the provided API and XML templates.
-It will also enable you to add PDF capabilities to your applications quickly and easily.
-Aspose.Words is a component which provides the capability to create/edit/manipulate/transform Microsoft Word documents.
-You may also generate a template MS Word document and use Mail Merge and other features to fill in data and create a final (merged) MS Word document.
-The library also provides the feature to save the resultant documents into PDF.
+Aspose.Words is a component that provides the capability to create, edit, manipulate, and transform Microsoft Word documents.
+You may also generate a template MS Word document and use Mail Merge and other features to fill in data and create a final merged MS Word document.
+The library also provides the feature to save the resulting documents as PDF.
 This PDF can be delivered to the customer.
-The API looks more convenient than provided by the other libraries, but it is not for any project, primarily because of the price.
-However, I wasn’t able to test this stuff, because for some reason the trial request form didn’t work.Using PDF templates

-PDF can be created based on the existing template, by injecting some data into a designated areas in the document marked as placeholders.
-It is really useful when the template is comprehensive (as multi-page contracts and forms) and/or frequently updated.
-There are two options for the placeholders:- placeholders are fixed.
-No link with the text they refer to.
+PDFs can be created based on an existing template by injecting data into designated areas in the document marked as placeholders.
+It is really useful when the template is comprehensive, such as multi-page contracts and forms, and/or frequently updated.

 try {